technomancy/scpaste/README.md

 instead of relying on a third-party syntax highlighter for which individual language support must be added one-by-one.

-It has been tested in Emacs 23, but it should work in 22.

 ## Installation

 Install via [Marmalade](http://marmalade-repo.org) or from source via